facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 # The technical writer, this mysterious character

 Let's face it, being a technical writer (especially in Italy) makes you feel a bit like [Barney Stinson from How I Met Your Mother](https://en.wikipedia.org/wiki/Barney_Stinson): no one knows what your real job is.
-If you're a tech writer, We bet you have at least one relative who, at every family gathering, asks you "What do you exactly do for a living?".
+If you're a tech writer, we bet you have at least one relative who, at every family gathering, asks you "What do you exactly do for a living?".
 In the most desperate cases, even your mom doesn't know what your job is!

-Therefore, in this post we will try to profile technical writers.
+Therefore, in this article we will try to profile technical writers.
 We will talk about the main objectives, the working method, the necessary skills of a technical writer.
 Finally, we will briefly describe the figure of the Technical Writer @ Facile.it.

 # Foreword